 What is the best time to visit Sabi Sands?

 The Sabi Sands offers excellent wildlife viewing all year round.
-However, some travellers prefer the autumn and winter months (March through August) as the bush is less dense which results in better visibilty (allowing better wildlife viewing).
-Autumn and winter also is the dry season and with a lack of water as a result, wildlife is inclined to visit waterholes more often.
-In spring and summer (September through February) the reserve is teeming with life (with flora and fauna being at its most spectuacular): it is the season that you will see many newborn animals.
+However, some travellers prefer the autumn and winter months (March through August) as the bush is less dense, resulting in better visibility for wildlife viewing.
+Autumn and winter is also the dry season and with the resulting lack of water, wildlife are inclined to visit waterholes more often.
+In spring and summer months (September through February) the reserve is teeming with life (with flora and fauna at their most spectacular): this is the season that you will see many new-born animals.
 Summer also offers excellent birding opportunities.

 What is the weather like?

 Spring and summer (from September through February) is the time that the bush is lush, thick and green.
-This is the result of the rains which gradually start falling in September; from December through February the area is hot and humid (day time temperatures range from 22 °C / 71 °F to 40 °C / 104 °F).
-It is very uncommon to rain all day long in this period: however one can expect some spectacular thunderstorms in the late afternoon or early evening.
-The winter months are characterised by dry and mild days: one can expect crisp blue skies and virtually no rain.
-Average day time temperatures in June, July and August range from 12 °C / 54 °F to 25 °C / 77 °F. It is recommended to bring warm clothes in this period as it may become rather cold during morning and evening game drives.
+This is the result of the rains which gradually start falling in September.
+From December through February the area is hot and humid (day time temperatures range from 22 °C / 71 °F to 40 °C / 104 °F).
+It is very unusual for it to rain all day long in this period, however expect some spectacular thunderstorms in the late afternoon or early evening.
+Winter months are characterised by dry and mild days: enjoy crisp blue skies with virtually no rain.
+Average day time temperatures in June, July and August range from 12 °C / 54°F to 25°C / 77°F. Bringing warm clothes in this season is wise, as it may become rather cold during morning and evening game drives.